Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: System Model

-In the extreme cases, such as $K=0$ (communications-only) and $L=0$ (sensing-only), the proposed ISAC approach can still work regardless of received paths from the user and targets.
-This can be done by adjusting the sensing-communications trade-off parameter defined in (\ref{Fcr}).
-It can also be seen that when $L_\mathrm{S} = L$, the proposed SPIM-ISAC configuration reduces to conventional ISAC system, regardless of $K$, since there is only a single choice of connection of transmission~\cite{spim_bounds_JSTSP_Wang2019May,spim_GBMM_Guo2019Jul}.
 Thus, compared to the conventional ISAC systems, the proposed SPIM-ISAC architecture has the advantage of transmitting additional data streams toward the communication user by exploiting the \textit{spatial pattern} of the channel with limited RF chains, i.e., $N_\mathrm{RF}\leq P$ while performing radar sensing task with $K$ line-of-sight (LoS) spatial paths.
 Note also that the communication user requires $\bar{N}_\mathrm{RF} \geq L_\mathrm{S}$ RF chains in order to perform SPIM for processing $L_\mathrm{S}$ paths.
-Then, we define the total number of spatial patterns for communication as
+Then, we define the total number of spatial patterns for communication as $ S = 2^{\left\lfloor \log_2 \left( \right) \right \rfloor }.$

+\begin{remark} In the limiting cases of $K=0$ (communications-only) and $L=0$ (sensing-only), the proposed ISAC approach remains viable regardless of the received paths from the user and targets.
+This is managed by adjusting the sensing-communications trade-off parameter.
+Further, when $L_\mathrm{S} = L$, the proposed SPIM-ISAC configuration reduces to a conventional ISAC system, regardless of $K$, because there is only one choice of connection of transmission~\cite{spim_bounds_JSTSP_Wang2019May,spim_GBMM_Guo2019Jul}.\end{remark}

+{ \begin{remark} Since $P$ is an environment-dependent parameter, the proposed switching network architecture at the BS as shown in Fig.~\ref{fig_BS} implies that SPIM can be performed for at most $P$ spatial paths.
+Suppose there are $\bar{P}$ paths in the environment, then, $P$ is selected as